 - Intake of either whole seed, ground or flaxseed oil supplies essential omega-3 fats and fibers to the body.

 - The fibers, lignans, and helpful nutrients serve as a protective shield against cancer cells causing breast cancer.

 - You teen can intake flaxseed mixed in her yogurt or smoothie to enjoy the nutty flavor.
 Additionally, flaxseed oil serves as salad dressings or used in baking cookies and muffins.

 7).
 Brazil Nuts:

-- Brazil nuts contain a high proportion of selenium, fiber, and phytochemicals that help to boost the immune system, fight inflammation and prevent tumor growth.
+- Brazil nuts contain a high proportion of selenium, fibre, and phytochemicals that help to boost the immune system, fight inflammation and prevent tumour growth.